 A trust holds a legal title for property with a benefit for another person.
 The individual who establishes a trust is called the grantor, who then appoints a manager, known as a trustee, to oversee their assets and protect them.
 Essentially, this arrangement means that one person is holding assets for the benefit of someone else throughout their lifetime, and thereafter distributes assets based on the grantor’s wishes.
 The grantor can become the trustee and then appoint a successor trustee, but then what does a trustee even do?

 A trustee has a fiduciary duty to protect the assets in an estate, distribute the trust as instructed, administer trust terms, remain loyal to beneficiaries and communicate with them, keep track records of all financial transactions for the estate, control trust property, keep beneficiaries informed, collect trust property, enforce and defense creditor claims, and so much more.
-As your lawyer may suggest, like a Bozeman estate planning attorney from Silverman Law Office, PLLC, who you choose to have this role as trustee is going to be important, as they are essentially the person who will be taking care of your legacy, so it’s not a decision to take lightly.
+As your lawyer may suggest, like an estate planning attorney from Silverman Law Office, PLLC, who you choose to have this role as trustee is going to be important, as they are essentially the person who will be taking care of your legacy, so it’s not a decision to take lightly.
 You may find yourself trying to pick between one of these parties as your grantor: a family member, friend, trust company, or corporate trustee.

 Your friends and family.